 Reasonable steps are taken to ensure data quality, such as comparing data from multiple sources or validating company reported data against third-party sources.
-The team will conduct internal research on incorrect or missing data and provide manual overrides which are captured in our data portal.
+The team will conduct internal research on incorrect or missing data and provide manual overrides which are captured in the Investment Manager's data portal.
 Overrides are valid for one year or until new data is available.